What is a consultation?

 Why, at The Natural Gardener, of course!
 I work weekends year 'round.
 My schedule sometimes varies during the week, but almost every Friday, Saturday, and Sunday I'm there.
 I also teach regular gardening classes every Tuesday in the Revival Tent, though sometimes my fellow Free Class Series Educator Neil Schmidt steps in.
 You'll like him as much or more than me.

-Third & Fourth Tuesdays: Varies - Organic Weed Control, Small Batch Canning, Seed Saving, and more.
+Other Tuesdays: Varies - Organic Weed Control, Small Batch Canning, Seed Saving, Seed Starting, and more.
 Sometimes we'll have a guest speaker on these Tuesdays as well.

 And here's a little video clip of me condensing my entire one-hour Seed Starting class into two minutes.